Dynamic Media Facilities: Why DMF Matters & What’s Happening Now

 The missing pieces: interoperability and orchestration

-In a small IP media facility, you may have 5,000 endpoints.
-In a larger environment, it could be 30,000 or more.
-Every one of those resources has to be found, identified, connected, managed, and used correctly.
 Once you move into a world of software-based processing, shared compute, IP-connected devices, and dynamic workflows, the challenge isn’t just having the resources.
 It’s knowing what’s available, where it is, what it does, whether it’s in use or can be scheduled, and how it connects to the rest of the signal chain.

 Joint Task Force on Dynamic Media Facilities (JT-DMF)

-A joint project between the Advanced Media Workflow Association (AMWA) and the European Broadcasting Union (EBU), JT-DMF brings together broadcasters, vendors, and systems integrators to work together toward a shared goal: Make dynamic media facilities real and interoperable.
+A joint project between the Advanced Media Workflow Association (AMWA) and the European Broadcasting Union (EBU), JT-DMF brings together broadcasters, vendors, and systems integrators to work toward a shared goal: Make dynamic media facilities real and interoperable.

 To make DMF possible, major industry players including broadcasters and vendors are coming together via the JT-DMF to actively shape the conversation in 4 critical areas: